 - Specific study strategies – evidence shows specific study strategies help everyone regardless of their preferred learning style, including practising microscope work in science and using lecture notes.

 - Considering nature of the material – usually, the most effective way to learn is not based on our own individual preferences, but on the nature of the material we’re being taught – learning French grammar through pictures, or geometry only verbally would prove very difficult!.

 - Using multiple intelligences – research shows that each learning style uses different parts of the brain, and by involving more of the brain during learning, we remember more of what we learn.
 Everyone may have a mix of learning styles, but your child can develop ability in less dominant styles as well as further develop the styles they use well.
 Howard Gardner suggested this theory of multiple intelligences, which opposes labelling or restricting learners to one specific intelligence and argues that learners should instead be empowered to engage in different abilities.

-Tags: auditory, kinesthetic, learning, learning styles, Reading, visual learning, writing
+Tags: auditory, Homeschool resource, kinesthetic, learning, learning styles, Reading, visual learning, writing

 This post was written by Sarah Welland